 Step One.
-Concentrate on your breathing deep long breath in count to four, hold counting to four, exhale counting to four, completely focusing on your breathing for 3-5 minutes.
+Concentrate on your breathing deep long breaths in count to four, hold counting to four, exhale counting to four, completely focusing on your breathing for 3-5 minutes.

-Step Two get a good photo on your screen saver, one that makes you smile and think positive.
+Step Two get a good photo on your screen saver, one that makes you smile and think positively.
 Look at its focus on it and remember those good thoughts.

-Step Three close your eyes, count down from 30.
+Step Three close your eyes, and count down from 30.
 If a random negative thought enters your head, go back up to 30 try and find positive thoughts only.

 Overcoming your mindset after a toxic relationship and changing your mindset to a positive one will help you break the anxiety the narcissist left you with.
 Believe in yourself, and you can do it.
-You changed the way you thought for them.
+You changed the way you thought of them.
 Now change it for you.